 a) Substantially different from other IEEE 802 LMSC standards.

-There are no other IEEE 802 standards that address bridging of networks using EUI-64 addresses.
+There are no other IEEE 802 standards that address bridging between EUI-64 addressed networks and EUI-48 addressed networks.

 b) One unique solution per problem (not two solutions to a problem).